 - 5. Reformation Doctrine: The Big Picture

-- Total Depravity & Irresistible Grace
+- 6. Total Depravity & Irresistible Grace

 - 7. Unconditional Election & Particular Redemption

-- 8. Perseverance of the Saints& Answering Objections
+- Perseverance of the Saints

+& Answering Objections

-- The Other "Points" of Calvinism
+- 9. The Other "Points" of Calvinism

 - 10. Why the Reformation Matters Today

-RECAP OF THE FOREMATION
+RECAP OF THE FORERUNNERS OF THE REFORMATION

-- The grand integration of all spheres of life under the Roman Church began to crumble. - Church problems: clergy scandals, unscriptural teachings, the harsh Inquisition, papal schism. - Social changes: nationalism, feudalism, lower loyalty to the Roman pope - Economic disasters: Bubonic plague, famine, wars & peasant revolts. - This climate resulted in a widespread yearning for reform: "Reform in head and members!" - A number of reform movements, emphasizing a return to apostolic poverty, and a purer, simpler church sprang up: Franciscans, Dominicans, Waldensians, Cathars, Mystics/Brethren of the Common Life (Devotio Moderna), reform preachers, Lollards (followers of Wycliffe), Hussites/Moravian Brethren (followers of Hus)
+- The grand integration of all spheres of life under the Roman Church began to crumble. - Church problems: clergy scandals, unscriptural teachings, the harsh Inquisition, papal schism. - Social changes: nationalism, feudalism, lower loyalty to the Roman pope - Economic disasters: Bubonic plague, famine, wars & peasant revolts. - This climate resulted in a widespread yearning for reform: "Reform in head and members!" - Several reform movements, emphasizing a return to apostolic poverty, & a purer, simpler church sprang up: - Franciscans, Dominicans, Waldensians, - Mystics/Brethren of the Common Life (Devotio Moderna), - Reform preachers, Lollards (followers of John Wycliffe) - Hussites/Moravian Brethren (followers of Jan Hus)